Correctional Officer training

 Probationary Correctional Officers who successfully complete their training, demonstrate competence and satisfy their performance reviews will be eligible for the Certificate III in Correctional Practice (Adult Custodial).

-This qualification is issued under the Australian Qualification Framework and is recognised Australia wide.
+This qualification is issued by the Department’s Registered Training Organisation (RTO), VTEC-SA under the Australian Qualification Framework and is recognised Australia wide.

 Specialist or further career roles